 Do you ever feel like that whatever you do, fate just seems to work against you?
 Or sometimes everything seems to happen from a reason?
 Well pals, the Ancient Greeks had a tale or two to explain this.
 According to myth, the gods of Fate and Destiny spin the thread of life that you walk.
-Referred to as the “Moirai”, these gods have already sewn the path of your life, so stop stressing about the things you can’t control, live in the moment and go on a holiday!
+Referred to as the “Moirai”, these 3 sister goddesses have already sewn the path of your life, so stop stressing about the things you can’t control, live in the moment and go on a holiday!
 The seemingly random nature of life is further represented in the form of the blind god Pluto, who distributes wealth randomly.
 But, this wealth comes with a cost…happiness.

 Lesson no. 2: Bad = Bad and Good = Good